 Featuring their SmoothStar thruster truck, these surf skateboards promote drive and a loose, free feel to their surfing style that is considered some of the best for surf training.
 Matched with a more stable back truck, it really does feel like you have fins in the water that help to control and dictate your movements.

-We mentioned the killer Yow V4 Surfskate Truck System, so do note that many of these brands sell their trucks freely so that you can adapt different board styles into a surf skate style of board.
+We mentioned the complete Waterborne Surf & Rail Adapter Kit that includes adapters for both front and rear trucks and the killer Yow V4 Surfskate Truck System, do note that many of these brands sell their trucks freely so that you can adapt different board styles into a surf skate style of board

-A surf skate adapter will make any style of skateboard truck more surflike in its ability to pivot into more defined angles.
+A surf skate adapter will make any style of skateboard truck more surf-like in its ability to pivot into more defined angles.
 If you want to add a touch of surfing flair to either a regular longboard or skateboard, then this is the way to go.
+Depending on how extreme you want to go, you can select an adapter kit for only the front truck or include a rear truck adapter like the Waterborne Rail Adapter, to increase the deck lean substantially for enhanced rail-to-rail carves.

 Because of wheel bite and other specifics to your board, you may need risers of varying thicknesses or smaller wheels to accommodate the additional size of the surf skate adapter added to the board.